Search for New Physics in Electronic Recoil Data from XENONnT

 The efficiencies and uncertainties of the event selections are estimated following the procedure in \cite{XENON:2020rca, XENON:2019ykp}.
 The detection efficiency is dominated by the 3-fold coincidence requirement for valid S1s and was determined using both a data-driven method of sampling PMT hits from S1s using $^\mathrm{37}$Ar and $^\mathrm{83m}$Kr calibration data to mimic low-energy S1s as well as from waveform simulation~\cite{XENON:2019ykp}.
 The two methods agree within 1\,$\%$, and the waveform simulation method is taken as the nominal one (see Fig.~\ref{fig:eff}).
 The S2 reconstruction efficiency is determined via simulation to be $\sim$100\,$\%$ for the energies considered here.
 The combined efficiency of detection and event selection with uncertainties are also shown in Fig.~\ref{fig:eff}.
 The discontinuity of the combined efficiency at 10\,keV is due to the blinded WIMP search region.

 Fig.~\ref{fig:ar37_rn220} shows the reconstructed energy spectra of calibration data at low energy, along with unbinned maximum likelihood fits with the response model used in this analysis.
 The fit to $^{220}$Rn suggests that the energy threshold, selection efficiency, and energy reconstruction are well-understood.
-The fit to $^{37}$Ar, which assumes a fixed mean of 2.8\,keV and a fixed resolution, validates the skew-Gaussian smearing model and anchors the energy reconstruction of peaks down to 2.8\,keV.
+The fit to $^{37}$Ar, which assumes a fixed mean of 2.82\,keV and a fixed resolution, validates the skew-Gaussian smearing model and anchors the energy reconstruction of peaks down to 2.82\,keV.

-A fiducial mass of $(4.37 \pm 0.14)$\,tonne is used for this analysis, yielding a total exposure of 1.16\,tonne-years.
-The fiducial volume was optimized based on the spatial distribution of the gamma-ray induced material background, as well as instrumental backgrounds near the detector wall and liquid-gas interface.
+A fiducial mass of $(4.37 \pm 0.14)$\,tonnes is used for this analysis, yielding a total exposure of 1.16\,tonne$\times$years.
+The fiducial volume was optimized based on the spatial distribution of the $\gamma\text{-ray}$ induced material background, as well as instrumental backgrounds near the detector wall and liquid-gas interface.
 The uncertainty of the fiducial mass is dominated by the estimation of the charge-insensitive volume of the TPC, a region near the edge of the detector where extraction of ionization electrons is impossible due to the inhomogeneity in the drift field caused by the limited drift field strength.

 We consider three categories of potential BSM signals in this search: a) solar axions, b) solar neutrinos with an enhanced magnetic moment, and c) bosonic DM, which primarily includes Axion-like Particles (ALPs) and dark photon DM.
-The solar axion signal model is the one of~\cite{XENON:2020rca} updated to include the inverse Primakoff effect~\cite{Gao:2020wer, Dent:2020jhf, Abe:2021abe}.
-The model thus has six components governed by three couplings, i.e. axion couplings to electrons\,($g_\mathrm{ae}$), photons\,($g_\mathrm{a\gamma}$), and nucleons\,($g_\mathrm{an}^\mathrm{eff}$).
+The solar axion model is the one used in \cite{XENON:2020rca} and has been updated to include the Inverse Primakoff effect~\cite{Gao:2020wer, Dent:2020jhf, Abe:2021abe}.
+The model thus has six components governed by three couplings, i.e. axion couplings to electrons\,($g_\mathrm{ae}$), photons\,($g_\mathrm{a\upgamma}$), and nucleons\,($g_\mathrm{an}^\mathrm{eff}$).
 An example of the solar axion signal is shown in Fig.~\ref{fig:eff}.